Using PhpStorm as the Vim Editor

 Install the IdeaVim plugin

-After you restart the PhpStorm, Vim emulation is enabled and the editor starts operating in the Vim mode.
+After you restart the PhpStorm, Vim is enabled and the editor starts operating in the Vim mode.
 To disable it, deselectin the main menu.

 Both Vim and PhpStorm are keyboard-centric.
 Your keymap in PhpStorm may conflict with Vim's key combinations.
 To resolve this, select the shortcuts you prefer for different actions.